Tag

 Overcooked 2 is a cooking game with a very simple and easy-to-grasp game loop.
 You get orders for different foods that you need to prepare and serve before the time expires.
 The faster you can serve the meal, the more money you earn, and the more stars you will ultimately get when the level finishes.
 Dishes usually have just two or three ingredients that need to be prepared in some way, such as chopping, cooking, or boiling, before being combined on a plate and delivered to the right spot.
 Sounds simple, especially with three other friends to help out, right?
 Wrong.
 The level design in Overcooked 2 is what makes it ask for such a high level of teamwork.

 Sometimes, ingredients will be moved away from the prep stations, or there could be shifting rows of tables that block access to different areas at certain times.
-You’ll never fall into a with Overcooked 2, and that’s what makes it such a fun game to go back to even after you’ve beaten all the levels.
+You’ll never fall into a groove with Overcooked 2, and that’s what makes it such a fun game to go back to even after you’ve beaten all the levels.

 Views: 10